 This limit only applies to the respective channel.

-For more information on setting limits, see this video on our website: How to Set Channel Limits
+For more information on setting limits, see the video tutorial: How to set channel limits

-With the above configuration, the sensor turns to a Warning status (the gauge needle points to the yellow area in the example below) if the channel values exceed the upper warning limit of 60 percent and the Warning Limit Message is displayed in the sensor status.
-If the channel value exceeds the upper error limit of 80, the sensor will turn to a Down status (the gauge needle will point to the red area) and the Error Limit Message will be displayed.
+With this configuration, the sensor changes to the Warning status (the gauge needle points to the yellow area in the example below) if the channel values exceed the upper warning limit of 60 percent and the Warning Limit Message is displayed in the sensor status.
+If the channel value exceeds the upper error limit of 80, the sensor turns to the Down status (the gauge needle points to the red area) and the Error Limit Message is displayed.

-You can use Multi-Edit if you want to apply the same limits for sensors of the same type in a batch operation.
+You can use multi-edit if you want to apply the same limits to sensors of the same type in a batch operation.

-- Mark the checkboxes of the sensors you want to edit.
+- Mark the check boxes of the sensors that you want to edit.

 - Open the Channel Settings tab.

-- Select the channel you want to add a limit for; in this example we use the channel Total, which is common to all selected sensors.
+- Select the channel that you want to add a limit for.
+In this example, we use the channel Total, which is common to all selected sensors.

-- Then Enable Limits at the bottom of the dialog and enter the number in the correct field as described above.
+- Then Enable alerting based on limits and enter the number in the correct field as described earlier.

-When you are done, Save these settings—the new limit is then applied to all selected channels from all selected sensors.
+When you are done, click OK to save these settings.
+The new limit is then applied to all selected channels from all selected sensors.

 Multi-edit is only available for channels that are common to all selected sensors.